 Pioneer Learning Trust

-Whitefield Primary School converted to become an academy and form the Pioneer Learning Trust in January 2019, joined by Southfield Primary School and Chantry Primary Academy.
+Whitefield Primary School converted to become an academy and form the Pioneer Learning Trust in January 2019, joined by Southfield Primary Academy and Chantry Primary Academy.
 The trust is a small but growing group of schools working collaboratively in partnership to achieve our shared vision and values.

 To visit the Pioneer Learning Trust website please click here.